 The assessment is evaluated using a rubric.
 Employing NCFR content as a guide, the instructor of CFS 3030 developed the rubric and shared it with program faculty.
-CFS program faculty voted to approve the rubric as a key assessment in the fall of 2018.
+CFS program faculty voted to approve the rubric as a key assessment.
 The benchmark performance is that at least 80% of the students enrolled in the course will score at least an 80% on this key assessment.

-Departmental Student Learning Goal Program Student Learning Outcome Demonstrate discipline-specific content knowledge.
-Students will demonstrate knowledge of the NCFR Ethical Principles and Guidelines for Family Scientists.
+Departmental Student Learning Goal Program Student Learning Outcome · · · Students will demonstrate knowledge knowledge. of the NCFR Ethical Principles and Guidelines for Family Scientists.